brinkmanlab/exposomics-for-childhood-asthma-code/README.md

 - Jupyter notebook that imports the training data, generates a Gradient Boosting Classifier model to predict 5-year asthma
 - Calculates SHAP values and plots the top 25 in a beeswarm plot (Figure 5a)
 - Calculates SHAP interaction values and plots interaction for the top 25 features in a heatmap (Figure 5b)
-- Generates 2D partial dependence plots displayed in Figure 5c and Supplementary figurue 16
+- Generates 2D partial dependence plots displayed in Figure 5c and Supplementary figure 16

 **Figures-4a-4b-S14-breastmilk-fatty-acid-associations-with-asthma-2025.ipynb:**